Thomas Harnisch: Wisconsin Senate

 Harnisch was a member of a class of freshman Senate Democrats that included Gary Goyke, Kathryn Morrison, and Timothy Cullen.
 The 1974 election marked the first time Democrats won control of the Wisconsin Senate since 1893.

 Harnisch took an interest in higher education and conservation during his two terms in the Senate.
 He crafted legislation creating the University of Wisconsin School of Veterinary Medicine and was one of the leaders in creating the Robert M. La Follette School of Public Affairs at the University of Wisconsin-Madison.
 He also helped create a graduate program in energy analysis and policy at the University of Wisconsin-Madison.

 Harnisch authored the Wisconsin Farmland Preservation Act, a state program designed to preserve farmland, provide property tax relief to farmers, and prevent soil erosion.
 He also authored legislation creating the Inland Waters Trout Stamp program, which used its proceeds for restoring and improving trout habitats.
 The program is considered a national model today.
 He was the architect of the Wisconsin Conservation Corps, a conservation and youth employment program modeled after the Civilian Conservation Corps.
 Harnisch introduced the legislation in 1981, which was vetoed by Governor Lee S. Dreyfus.
 The bill was reintroduced by Thomas A. Loftus and signed into law in 1983.
 Harnisch was appointed by Governor Tony Earl as the first chair of the Wisconsin Conservation Corps Board.
 The program remained active until 2003.
 He was also an early proponent of state policies to encourage recycling as well as investments in alternative energy sources, including solar energy.

+In 1981, Harnisch faced an unsuccessful recall election campaign over his support for soil and water conservation legislation.
+The campaign drew controversy over alleged involvement by the Necedah Shrine religious group and the extremist organization Posse Comitatus.
+Harnisch was aided during the recall effort by attorney Russell Feingold.